Brickwork is one of the most fundamental aspects of construction. It forms both the structural backbone and the aesthetic finish of many buildings.

 4. Header

-A header is a brick laid with its shorter side (end) visible on the face of the wall.
-Headers are commonly used in bonding patterns.
+A header is a brick laid with its short side (end) facing outward on the wall surface.
+Headers are important in many bonding patterns.

 5. Stretcher

-A stretcher is a brick laid with its longer side visible on the face of the wall.
-Stretchers are the most common orientation in modern construction.
+A stretcher is a brick laid with its long side facing outward.
+This is the most common brick orientation in modern construction.

 6. Quoin

 Quoins are the external corners or angles of a brick wall.
-Quoin bricks are often used decoratively and structurally to strengthen the wall.
+They are often used decoratively while also strengthening the structure.

 7. Bed Joint

-The bed joint is the horizontal layer of mortar on which bricks are laid.
-Properly levelled bed joints ensure even weight distribution.
+The bed joint is the horizontal mortar layer on which bricks are laid.
+Correctly levelled bed joints ensure even load distribution.

 8. Soldier Course

-A soldier course consists of bricks laid vertically with their long, narrow sides facing out.
-This is often used for decorative purposes or above openings.
+A soldier course is a row of bricks laid vertically with the narrow face outward.
+It’s often used decoratively or above openings like windows.

 9. Coping

-Coping refers to the protective layer or cap placed on top of a wall to prevent water penetration.
-Coping can be made of bricks, stone, or other materials.
+Coping is the protective layer or cap placed on top of a wall.
+Its purpose is to prevent water penetration.
+Coping can be brick, stone, or other materials.

 10. Efflorescence